1iveowl/WebsocketClientLite.PCL/README.md

 ```

 #### Working With Slack (And maybe also other Websocket server implementations)
-The [RFC 6455 section defining how ping/pong works](https://tools.ietf.org/html/rfc6455#section-5.5.2) seems to be ambigious on the question of whether or not a pong should include the byte defining the length of "Application Data" in the special case when the length is just zero.
+The [RFC 6455 section defining how ping/pong works](https://tools.ietf.org/html/rfc6455#section-5.5.2) seems to be ambiguous on the question whether or not a pong should include the byte defining the length of "Application Data" in the special case when the length is just zero.

 When testing against [websocket.org](http://websocket.org/echo) the byte is expected and should have the value: 0 (zero).
-However when used with the [slack.rtm](https://api.slack.com/rtm) api the byte should **not** be there and if it is, the slack websocket server will disconnect.
+However, when used with the [slack.rtm](https://api.slack.com/rtm) api the byte should **not** be there and if it is, the slack websocket server will disconnect.

 To manage this *byte-issue* the following property can be set to true, in which case the byte with the zero value will NOT be added to the pong.
 For instance like this:
 ```csharp